Saturday, January 31, 2009

 Desviación

 As is true in every country, boys born during the administration of presidents, prime ministers, and other functionaries are named after such worthies.
-It has been reported that there was a spate of boys named Barak right after the election.
+It has been reported that there was a spate of boys named Barak right after our election.
 In Mexico, you'll find various Carloses, Benitoes, and of course, Vicentes.
 Even a few Venustianos and Lazaroses.
 But I have never met a Plutarco!

 Fin de deviación.